Welcome to our third edition of ARTiculation for 2017.

 In other exciting international developments, the Faculty recently launched a new Overseas Study Tour: Desert Minimalism to the New Louvre.
 Led by museum and curatorial studies specialists Associate Professor Christopher Marshall and Dr Georgina Walker, the tour encompasses a guided tour of the newly-opened Louvre in Abu Dhabi, curatorial talks in the homes of private collectors in Dubai and tours of regional artists’ studios.
 The program also takes in new museum and cultural developments in this rapidly expanding region.
-For further details please visit the tour page.
+For further details please visit the Overseas Study Tour web page

 Our student profile in this edition of ARTiculation, focuses on Chukwuma Okonkwo, a Nigerian Masters student whose study at Melbourne is supported through a 110 Scholarship.
 A talented student, Chukwuma credits the scholarship for providing both the funding and the motivation to study with us.
 He anticipates returning to home equipped with the skills to build a successful career and contribute to the development of his country.